Restore Your Love Life With a Healthy Pelvic Floor

 In addition to diaphragm breathing via Reverse Kegels, stretching other muscles that attach to the pelvic floor is also essential, and is more effective after the muscle knots have been untied by hands-on treatment.
-To further reduce pelvic floor tension, we recommend sitting in a squat position to put the pelvic floor on slack, happy baby stretch and balancing pelvic floor tension with hip exercises.
+We recommend happy baby, goddess pose (full squat with heels on ground) and balancing pelvic floor tension with hip stretching exercises.

 As always, exercise should never cause pain.
 You should STOP immediately and seek help from a qualified pelvic floor therapist if you experience pain during or after doing these exercises, or if you need guidance on how to exercise.
 You can restore your sex life!
-Intimacy is essential to a marriage or lifelong relationship.
+Intimacy is essential to a healthy marriage or lifelong relationship.
 Call us at 330-528-0034 to schedule an evaluation and get on the path to healing your pelvic pain.